Online games – a road to Hell?

 Approximately ten years ago, I used to play the computer roleplaying game Daggerfall daily.
 It was not an online game, so we always knew that the innumerable opponents were computer-generated.
 Even so, on an online group dedicated to the game, one of the players mused that perhaps we would go to Daggerfall when we died.
 He did not seem to think this was a bad thing, and it is indeed a world of amazing possibilities, filled with magic and wonders.
 Even so, I can think of better fates, due exactly to the constant threat of violence and murder.

 In the Judeo-Christian creation myth, God placed the Tree of Knowledge in the Garden of Eden, even though it could at the time only bring ruin to mankind.
 This was not an act of cruelty, but a symbol that to God, freedom is more important than life.
-If they were willing to trade eternal life for knowledge of evil, the so be it.
+If they were willing to trade eternal life for knowledge of evil, then so be it.
 If God still has the same mindset of valuing the freedom of the soul, it is not entirely unthinkable that those who freely choose an imaginary realm of strife will also go to an imaginary realm of strife after their tenure in the flesh has ended.

 In any case, there will not be Player vs Player in Heaven, I am quite confident of that.
 In Valhalla, though…